Yandex Cloud

 If you want to use the Kubernetes Cloud Controller Manager for Yandex Cloud, add the current version of the Docker image and the YANDEX_CLUSTER_NAME environment variable with the new cluster's name to the yandex-cloud-controller-manager.yaml manifest example for DaemonSet.

-For more information, see this documentation:
+For more information, see these docs:

 • Cilium Quick Installation.